Are you interested in Vietnamese souvenirs?

 In some areas, tourists can even explain or sketch their specific idea to the artist who can create a personalized rendition for you to take home.

-Handmade jewelry in Vietnam also among the topmost delicate items to collect on your trip to Vietnam.
+Handmade jewelry in Vietnam is also among the topmost delicate items to collect on your trip to Vietnam.
 The price for each piece is not as high as fancy brands, but the quality is well worth the money.

 Vietnamese handmade jewelry bears significant oriental features

 Ao Dai is Vietnam's national costume, which is often a popular souvenir.

 There are 3 main styles of this long dress.
 The "trendy" dress reaches the floor and fits the curves of the body as it is more form-fitting.
 The "hippy" dress is brightly colored for teenagers, while the "mini" only extends to the knees.

 You purchase an Ao Dai by first picking out the fabric, and then having a tailor create the dress, which usually takes about a week.